-The secondary social studies course of study in Newport News public schools is designed to develop the knowledge and skills of history, geography, civics, and economics that will enable students to put into perspective people, places, ideas, and events that have shaped our state, our nation, and our world.
+The secondary social studies course of study is designed to develop the knowledge and skills of history, geography, civics, and economics that will enable students to put into perspective people, places, ideas, and events that have shaped our state, our nation, and our world.

 In addition, the courses in the social studies program are designed to develop the following skills and proficiencies: